 You should keep yourself as dry as possible when snowmobiling.
 When you come indoors, take your snowmobile suit and boots off and make certain they dry properly.

-Do not wear long scarfs and loose apparels that could get caught in moving parts.
+Do not wear a long scarf or loose apparels that could get caught in moving parts.